 Waivers are limited throughout the city and are issued on a first come first served basis.
 We can only issue a waiver close to the address where you are working.
 We are unable to issue a waiver more than two to three streets away.

 In some areas due to the lack of available yellow lines we do not issue waivers.

 If there is adequate pay and display in an area we also do not issue waivers.

 What is the cost of a waiver and how can I pay?

-Please write your name and address on the reverse of the cheque and make it payable to Brighton & Hove City council.
+Please write your name and address on the back of the cheque and make it payable to Brighton & Hove City Council.

-If you spend over £50 on waivers every three months then we can register you for telephone waivers and send you an invoice for any purchased.
+If you spend over £50 on waivers every 3 months then we can register you for telephone waivers and send you an invoice for any purchased.

 Please send in copies of the documents do not send in originals.

 A waiver is issued for a specific street, date, and between specified times.

 You cannot park in any other street.
 Some waivers also have additional restrictions so it is important that you read the waiver in full so that you understand what these are.